ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Responses to UDP proxying requests are not cacheable.

-## Proxy Handling {#handling}
+## UDP Proxying {#handling}

-Upon receiving a UDP proxying request, the recipient proxy extracts the "target_host" and "target_port" variables from the URI it has reconstructed from the request headers, and establishes a tunnel by directly opening a UDP socket to the requested target.
+Upon receiving a request, the recipient UDP proxy extracts the "target_host" and "target_port" variables from the URI it has reconstructed from the request headers, and establishes a tunnel by directly opening a UDP socket to the requested target.

 Unlike TCP, UDP is connection-less.
-The proxy that opens the UDP socket has no way of knowing whether the destination is reachable.
+The UDP proxy that opens the UDP socket has no way of knowing whether the destination is reachable.
 Therefore it needs to respond to the request without waiting for a packet from the target.
-However, if the target_host is a DNS name, the proxy MUST perform DNS resolution before replying to the HTTP request.
-If errors occur during this process (for example, a DNS resolution failure), the proxy MUST fail the request and SHOULD send details using the Proxy-Status header field
+However, if the target_host is a DNS name, the UDP proxy MUST perform DNS resolution before replying to the HTTP request.
+If errors occur during this process (for example, a DNS resolution failure), the UDP proxy MUST fail the request and SHOULD send details using the Proxy-Status header field
 {{!PROXY-STATUS=I-D.ietf-httpbis-proxy-status}}.

-Proxies can use connected UDP sockets if their operating system supports them, as that allows the proxy to rely on the kernel to only send it UDP packets that match the correct 5-tuple.
-If the proxy uses a non-connected socket, it MUST validate the IP source address and UDP source port on received packets to ensure they match the client's request.
-Packets that do not match MUST be discarded by the proxy.
+UDP proxies can use connected UDP sockets if their operating system supports them, as that allows the UDP proxy to rely on the kernel to only send it UDP packets that match the correct 5-tuple.
+If the UDP proxy uses a non-connected socket, it MUST validate the IP source address and UDP source port on received packets to ensure they match the client's request.
+Packets that do not match MUST be discarded by the UDP proxy.

 The lifetime of the socket is tied to the request stream.
-The proxy MUST keep the socket open while the request stream is open.
-If a proxy is notified by its operating system that its socket is no longer usable (for example, this can happen when an ICMP "Destination Unreachable" message is received, see {{Section 3.1 of ?ICMP6=RFC4443}}), it MUST close the request stream.
-Proxies MAY choose to close sockets due to a period of inactivity, but they MUST close the request stream when closing the socket.
-Proxies that close sockets after a period of inactivity SHOULD NOT use a period lower than two minutes, see {{Section 4.3 of ?BEHAVE=RFC4787}}.
+The UDP proxy MUST keep the socket open while the request stream is open.
+If a UDP proxy is notified by its operating system that its socket is no longer usable (for example, this can happen when an ICMP "Destination Unreachable" message is received, see {{Section 3.1 of ?ICMP6=RFC4443}}), it MUST close the request stream.
+UDP proxies MAY choose to close sockets due to a period of inactivity, but they MUST close the request stream when closing the socket.
+UDP proxies that close sockets after a period of inactivity SHOULD NOT use a period lower than two minutes, see {{Section 4.3 of ?BEHAVE=RFC4787}}.

-A successful response (as defined in {{resp1}} and {{resp23}}) indicates that the proxy has opened a socket to the requested target and is willing to proxy UDP payloads.
+A successful response (as defined in {{resp1}} and {{resp23}}) indicates that the UDP proxy has opened a socket to the requested target and is willing to proxy UDP payloads.
 Any response other than a successful response indicates that the request has failed, and the client MUST therefore abort the request.

-Proxies MUST NOT introduce fragmentation at the IP layer when forwarding HTTP Datagrams onto a UDP socket.
+UDP proxies MUST NOT introduce fragmentation at the IP layer when forwarding HTTP Datagrams onto a UDP socket.
 In IPv4, the Don't Fragment (DF) bit MUST be set if possible, to prevent fragmentation on the path.
 Future extensions MAY remove these requirements.

 ## HTTP/1.1 Request {#req1}